-The Faculty of Economics and Management of Gadjah Mada University (FEB UGM) successfully organized a Partners’ Meeting with the theme “Building Together: Collaborative Pathways to a Sustainable Future” on Friday (April 25, 2025) at the Auditorium Room, 9th Floor, MM FEB UGM Building in Jakarta.
+The Faculty of Economics and Business Universitas Gadjah Mada (FEB UGM) successfully organized a Partners’ Meeting with the theme “Building Together: Collaborative Pathways to a Sustainable Future” on Friday (April 25, 2025) at the Auditorium Room, 9th Floor, MM FEB UGM Building in Jakarta.
 FEB UGM leadership, university representatives, and strategic partners from diverse sectors—including industry, government, banking, NGOs, and international organizations—attended the event.

 The Partners Meeting served as a platform to strengthen partnerships, explore new collaborations in education, research, and community service, and design synergistic programs that contribute to achieving the Sustainable Development Goals (SDGs).
 This meeting also allowed FEB UGM to gather feedback from its partners.
 The event also introduced the Research and Development for Societal Impact (RDSI) unit, established in 2025 as a transformation of the Economics and Business Research and Training Center (P2EB), which had operated since 2010.